boalang/compiler/tutorial/run_boa_locally.md

 2. Apache Ant
 3. Git
 4. Eclipse IDE
+5. Protobuf (See Appendix for instruction on how to install protobuf)

 ## Development Setup Steps
 1. Clone the Boa project using the command line: `git clone https://github.com/boalang/compiler.git`